Admissions for September 2021

 Previously ‘looked after’ children

-A sibling refers to a brother or sister, half brother or sister, adopted brother or sister, step brother or sister or the child of the parent / carer’s partner, and in every case, the child should be living at the same address.
+A sibling refers to a brother or sister, half brother or sister, adopted brother or sister, step brother or sister, foster brother or sister where foster care has been arranged by a Local Authority or the child of the parent / carer’s partner, and in every case, the child should be living at the same address.
 The sibling must be in the school at the time of application and be likely to remain in the school at the proposed date of admission.

 A pupil's home address will be regarded as the address of the parent / carer with parental responsibility with whom the child normally lives.
 This will not usually include grandparents, aunts or uncles.
 Where a child spends time with parents / carers at more than one address, the address used to allocate a school place will be the one at which the child spends the majority of the school week (Mondays to Fridays) including nights.
 If there is any query on the home address this will be checked against original official documentation e.g. council tax bill, a recent utility bill (gas, electricity or water), a rental agreement, child benefit annual statement or family tax credit information.